 Key communities that will be explicitly included to advance equity include groups with a disproportionate rate of new diagnoses in the East Bay: Black/African Americans (including women), Latinx people, youth/young adults, transgender people, men who have sex with men, people who use drugs, people who are or were incarcerated, and people experiencing homelessness.
 Groups with a disproportionate rate of late diagnoses in the East Bay include Latinx people, Asian and Pacific Islander people and people older than 50.

 Areas of structural change we will address: policies, systems, programs, culture/environment, practices.

 Organizations in attendance included:

-AIDS Project East Bay, AHIP/Eden I&R, Alameda County Public Health Dept., Alameda Health Consortium, Asian Health Services, Bay Area Community Health – Transvision, CAL-PEP, Contra Costa County Public Health, EBAC, Gilead Sciences, Highland – AIC, Kaiser – HIV services, La Clinica de la Raza, Lifelong Medical Care, Oakland LGBTQ Community Center, Office of the Assistant Secretary for Health, Oakland TGA Planning Council, Pacific AETC, Primary Care at Home, Roots Health Center, RTI International, UCSF: School of Nursing, UCSF Benioff Children’s Hospital, WORLD
+AIDS Project East Bay, AIDS Healthcare Foundation, AHIP/Eden I&R, Alameda County Public Health Department, Alameda Health Consortium, Asian Health Services, Bay Area Community Health – Transvision, Bay Area African American State of Emergency (BASE), CAL-PEP, Contra Costa County Public Health, East Bay Advanced Care (EBAC), Highland Hospital, Kaiser East Bay, La Clinica de la Raza, Lifelong Medical Care, Oakland LGBTQ Community Center, Office of the Assistant Secretary for Health, Oakland TGA Planning Council, Pacific AETC, Primary Care at Home, Roots Health Center, RTI International, UCSF School of Nursing, UCSF Benioff Children’s Hospital, WORLD